neocogent/sqlchain/docs/INSTALL.md

 sudo apt-get install bitcoind mysql-server libmysqlclient-dev python-pip python-dev build-essential dialog
 ```

+If you want to use mariadb instead (fork of mysql that is community based instead of corporate) then you can replace part of last line with `mariadb-server`.
+This is usually what I use for testing.
+Check out this [MariaDB page](https://downloads.mariadb.org/mariadb/repositories/) for commands to add a repository for keeping it updated.

 Then you can install sqlChain from PyPi the easy way, includes dependencies and demo API web pages.

     sudo pip install --upgrade pip  # may need this, won't hurt